 This opens doors to more research regarding sickle cell and kidney disease and possible preventing kidney disease in the future.

-Another finding showed that there is a specific gene called SLC30A8 that helps to lower the risk of developing type 2 diabetes by about 65%.
-This gene is actually a defect, but helps to reduce the risk of diabetes significantly.
+In addition, another finding showed that there is a specific gene called SLC30A8 that helps to lower the risk of developing type 2 diabetes by about 65%.
+In fact, this gene is actually a defect but helps to reduce the risk of diabetes significantly.

-While African-Americans do have a higher risk of heart disease in certain asepcts, doctors have no magic answer to cure heart health risks.
-The only way to prevent it is by living by the American Heart Association’s Life’s Simple 7.
+Because African-Americans do have a higher risk of heart disease, doctors have no magic answer to reduce heart health risks.
+Likewise, the only way to prevent it is by living by the American Heart Association’s Life’s Simple 7.

 In this way, you can be more productive and live longer by reducing your risk for high blood pressure, diabetes, stroke, heart disease, and heart attack.

 L-Arginine Plus is a great resource for those who are struggling with their heart health.
 This nitric oxide boosting amino acid supplement enhances blood flow.
 So, if you’re struggling, try it out today!